Alyssa is a student at the University of Wisconsin Whitewater here to share her advice on surviving your first year of college.

-- You'll loose touch with the people you thought you would be friends forever with.
-Going two different ways in life isn't a bad thing, just appreciate the times that you had with them, and continue on the path that is right for you.
+- You'll lose touch with the people you thought you would be friends with forever.
+Going two different ways in life isn't a bad thing; just appreciate the times that you had with them, and continue on the path that is right for you.

 - Keep your dorm clean.
 Nobody likes walking down the hallway holding their breath because someone can't keep their room clean.

 - Wash your sheets more than once a year.
 Putting on and removing sheets off of a lofted bed can be awful, but it's well worth it to sleep in clean sheets.